Proofs¶

 The proof of a lemma is given after the lemma declaration,

-between the Proof
+between the Proof and Qed markers.

 It consists in a list of tactics.
 The invocation of each